ibuchanan/s3website/README.md

 $ cdk synth
 ```

-To add additional dependencies, for example other CDK libraries, just add
+To add additional dependencies,
-them to your `setup.py` file and rerun the `pip install -r requirements.txt`
+for example other CDK libraries,
-command.
+just add them with `pipenv install`.

 ## Useful commands